Widely-watched Dutch comedian says "Bye Bye Facebook"

 In an earlier foray into politics, Lubach helped attract the hundreds of thousands of votes needed to trigger a public referendum that last month rejected a new Dutch law granting spy agencies the power to conduct mass tapping of internet traffic.

-Lubach’s best known skit is a parody of U.S. President Donald Trump’s “America First” slogan, “The Netherlands Second” which has been viewed more than 26 million times on YouTube, and triggered dozens of copycat videos in other countries.
+Lubach’s best known skit is a parody of U.S. President Donald Trump’s “America First” slogan, “The Netherlands First” which has been viewed more than 26 million times on YouTube, and triggered dozens of copycat videos in other countries.
+(Reporting by Anthony Deutsch and Eric Auchard; Editing by Kevin Liffey)